ansible-lockdown/RHEL8-CIS/README.md

 This role **will make changes to the system** which may have unintended consequences.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

+- Testing is the most important thing you can do.

-Check Mode is not supported!
+- Check Mode is not supported!
 The role will complete in check mode without errors, but it is not supported and should be used with caution.
 The RHEL8-CIS-Audit role or a compliance scanner should be used for compliance checking over check mode.

-This role was developed against a clean install of the Operating System.
+- This role was developed against a clean install of the Operating System.
 If you are implementing to an existing system please review this role for any site specific changes that are needed.

-To use release version please point to main branch and relevant release for the cis benchmark you wish to work with.
+- To use release version please point to main branch and relevant release/tag for the cis benchmark you wish to work with.

-If moving across major releases e.g. v2.0.0 - v3.0.0 there are significant changes to the benchmarks and controls it is suggested to start as a new standard not to upgrade.
+- If moving across major releases e.g. v2.0.0 - v3.0.0 there are significant changes to the benchmarks and controls it is suggested to start as a new standard not to upgrade.

+- Containers references vars/is_container.yml this is an example and to be updated for your requirements

+- Did we mention testing??

 ---